SubhadityaMukherjee/AI-knowledge-base/docs/Softlimit Setting Function.md

 ---

 # Softlimit Setting Function
-- The Softlimit Setting Function is a function to set the axis travel limit range of the manipulator motion in software.
+- The Softlimit Setting Function is a function to set the axis travel limit range of the [[Manipulator|manipulator]] motion in software.